TULiberalArts/Greek-and-Roman-Classics/pages/next-stops.md

 - Lizzie Szylejko has landed a job teaching Latin at Central High School.
 - Libby Torreson continues her advanced degree work in Classics at the University of Minnesota.
 - Shannon Baxter has finished her nursing degree and is employed at Paoli Hospital in oncology and telemetry.
-- Nicole De Jessa is enrolled in the [Classics Post-Baccalaureate Program](http://www.sas.upenn.edu/lps/postbac/classics) at Penn
+- Nicole De Jessa is enrolled in the [Classics Post-Baccalaureate Program](http://www.sas.upenn.edu/lps/postbac/classics) at Penn.
 - Tom Goodman is studying at Temple Law School.

 ___